FLIR/iis_firefly_image_classifier/README.md

 - Input image size (224x224 pixels)

-The reported accuracy (pre-conversion) of the trained models are based on a subset of the Oxford Flowers dataset, which contain a training set of 3000 images, and 5 categories.
-You can find more information [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/) and you can download the dataset from [here](http://download.tensorflow.org/example_images/flower_photos.tgz).
+The reported accuracy (before camera deployment) of the trained models are based on a subset of the Oxford Flowers dataset, which contain a training set of 3000 images, and 5 categories.
+You can find more information  about the dataset[here](https://www.robots.ox.ac.uk/~vgg/data/flowers/) and you can download the dataset from [here](http://download.tensorflow.org/example_images/flower_photos.tgz).
+In addition, we note the following
-The reported on camera (FireFly-DL Mono) inference time does not include the image scaling time.
-More information can be found [here](https://www.flir.ca/products/firefly-dl/).
-We also report the maximum number of training steps and training time using Nvidia's GPU (GeForce GTX 1080) card.
+  - The reported on camera (FireFly-DL Mono) inference time does not include the image scaling time.
+More information about the camera can be found [here](https://www.flir.ca/products/firefly-dl/).
+  - We used an Nvidia's GPU (GeForce GTX 1080) card for training the models.

 ## Contents
 1. [Features](#features)